 They Won’t Correct It Or Don’t Recognize Overtime

-When a case is being brought to court or litigation, depending on what the employment contract demands, a plaintiff can do a case by themselves with a lawyer or start to get other employees in the company who may have seen the same issue to join in a class action lawsuit.
+When a case is being brought to court or litigation, depending on what the employment contract demands, a plaintiff can file a lawsuit on their own with the help of a lawyer or have other employees to join them in a class-action lawsuit.
 This could be current employees and/or past employees.
-There is a high change that is a company cheated one employee out of their overtime pay, there may be quite a few more employees who have seen the same situation.
-Some of them may even be completely unaware of this which means that anyone seeing their current or past employer being brought to court in a class action suit for unpaid wages should check their own records to see if they are possibly owed money and they may want to join the class action lawsuit even if they were not particularly bothered by the missed wages.
+There is a high chance that if a company cheated one employee out of their overtime pay, there may be more employees who have seen the same situation.
+Some of them may even be completely unaware of this which means that anyone seeing their current or past employer being brought to court in a class-action lawsuit for unpaid wages should check their own records to see if they are possibly owed money.
+They may want to join the class-action lawsuit even if they were not particularly bothered by the missed wages.

-A single lawsuit can be a great way to take care of things quickly, but a class action lawsuit may bring punitive damages on top of the unpaid wages being paid back and these damages may be greater is a pattern of abuse can be established.
-The more people involved on the plaintiff side, the more a pattern can be established.
+A single lawsuit can be a great way to take care of things quickly, but a class-action lawsuit may bring punitive damages on top of the unpaid wages and these damages may be greater if a pattern of abuse can be established.
+The more people involved on the plaintiff’s side, the better chances that a pattern can be established.

 What Kind Of Settlement Can Be Expected?

-For those going to court, other costs can be added to the cost of the unpaid hours to make a more substantial amount in settlement.
+For those going to court, other expenses can be added ton top of the unpaid hours to make a more substantial amount in settlement.
 If punitive damages are added, those can make for a nice sum in settlement.
-In the case of a class action lawsuit, the total of the settlement can become quite large, but the individual check for each member of the plaintiff group can seem smaller.
-There can also be punitive damages at the class action lawsuit and these can become larger when it’s discovered and proven that the company had a pattern of not paying overtime correctly.
+In the case of a class-action lawsuit, the total of the settlement can become quite large, but the individual check for each member of the plaintiff group can seem smaller.
+There can also be punitive damages at the class-action lawsuit and these can become larger when it’s discovered and proven that the company had a pattern of not paying overtime correctly.
 This can make the check grow quite a bit for each member.

 The average amount in settlement for a case of unpaid overtime is usually around a total of $4,000 with cases bringing in as little as $50 and some bringing in a lot more.

-Getting a loan here is something that can be done if the money is really needed to cover bills and lawsuit costs.
-A loan here should be calculated based on the hours that are owed and not so much on the punitive damages.
-The hours to be paid is something fairly simple to calculate and the legal funding company should be able to establish a loan amount based on that.
-The total here is going to influence the amount of the loan as that kind of loan is usually around 10% of the total amount expected in settlement.
+Getting a loan,in this case, is a great option to get the extra money needed to cover bills and lawsuit costs.
+A loan should be calculated based on the hours that are owed and not so much on the punitive damages.
+Calculating the hours to be paid is fairly simple to calculate and the legal funding company should be able to establish a loan amount based on that.
+The amount you expect to get in your settlement is going to influence the amount of the loan you can receive as it’s usually around 10% of the total amount expected in settlement.

 Getting The Money Owed Is The Goal

-Whether through the HR department, litigation, or a lawsuit, the goal here is to get the lost or missed wages paid back.
+Whether through the HR department, litigation, or a lawsuit, the goal is to receive fair payment for unpaid wages.
 There may be punitive damages, but it should not be expected.
-Getting that little more there is always nice though.
-Getting a good case in place with all the documentation needed is the best way to get the most out of a settlement and getting that settlement to grow can be done if a pattern of abuse can be established.
+Building a solid case with all the documentation needed is the safest way to get the most out of a settlement.
+If a pattern of abuse can be established, the settlement amount may be increased.
 This can get complicated and once proven, the court may also include legal fees in the settlement.
-Needing money borrowed against this settlement during the process is completely normal and is something that can be done with the help of a lawyer and a lawsuit loan company or a legal funding company.

-Do you have any questions about receive a lawsuit loan?
+Do you have any questions about receiving a lawsuit loan?